What is vibe coding? AI-powered software development explained

 Education and learning: Interestingly, vibe coding is also finding a niche in programming education, albeit with some controversy.
 Tools like Replit’s Ghostwriter (AI coding assistant) have been used to help students or self-learners build projects quickly.
 The positive side is that it lets learners immediately realize ideas (keeping motivation high).
 A student can, for example, build a simple game by instructing the AI and then study the resulting code to understand how it works.
 However, educators caution that if overused, this might short-circuit the learning process.
 Some coding bootcamps and courses are beginning to incorporate AI pair programming as a skill, teaching new developers how to prompt and collaborate with AI effectively.
 The future developer might need to learn not only programming syntax, but also how to phrase requests to an AI to get the best results.
 This is becoming an emerging skill set in its own right.

-The future of vibe coding
+Current status and future of vibe coding

 Final thoughts